cr0hn/nginx-wordpress-docker-sec/README.md

-# Hardened deployment of Nginx for WordPress
+# Anti-hacking tools deployment of Nginx for WordPress

 This repo only add small rules in the nginx configuration for Wordpress, **without change any internal functionality** of Wordpress.